Now You See It (It: Welcome to Derry): Plot

-In 1908, a young Francis Shaw visits a carnival, and is convinced to enter an attraction featuring freak shows.
-There, he encounters an old man with a missing eye, who scares him saying "Now you see it", before Francis flees the carnival.
+In 1908, a young Francis Shaw visits a carnival and is convinced to enter an attraction featuring freak shows.
+There, he encounters an old man with a missing eye, who scares him, saying, "Now you see it", before Francis flees the carnival.
 His father, Monty, takes him home.
-When their car breaks down, Francis gets water from a Native girl, Rose, by giving her his slingshot and they establish a friendship.
+When their car breaks down, Francis gets water from a Native girl, Rose, by giving her his slingshot, and they establish a friendship.
 While playing in the woods, Francis is stalked by the old man, who transforms into a large monster.
 Rose hits it with the slingshot, and they escape the woods.

-In 1962, Lilly is released from Juniper Hill, and talks with Ronnie over her visions.
-They meet with Will, asking him to develop the film seen at the movie theater.
-Shaw is informed that the car retrieved was from 1935, belonging to Al Bradley during a gang massacre.
-Fuller assigns Dick Hallorann to accompany a flight conducted by Leroy and Pauly, as Shaw believes he needs to get closer to the area to locate the weapon.
-To help, Shaw gets Hallorann to touch Francis' slingshot, which makes him find himself in the sewers.
+In 1962, Lilly is released from Juniper Hill and talks with Ronnie about her visions.
+They meet with Will to ask him to develop the film seen at the movie theater.
+Shaw is told that the retrieved car belonged to a bandit leader who, along with his gang, was shot by angry townspeople in 1935.
+Fuller assigns Hallorann to accompany a flight conducted by Leroy and Pauly, as Shaw believes he needs to get closer to the area to locate the weapon.
+To help, Shaw gets Hallorann to touch his slingshot, which makes him find himself in the sewers.
 He is confronted by an entity, who torments him with the memory of his dead grandmother.
-He shares his findings to Shaw, but warns that they should steer away from it.
+Hallorann nearly falls out of the helicopter but is saved by Leroy.
+He shares his findings with Shaw but warns that they should avoid it.

-Shaw meets with Rose, asking for her help in investigating the dig site, although Rose maintains the Native American community is worried that they might be interferring with ancestral remains.
+Shaw meets with Rose, asking for her help in investigating the dig site, although Rose maintains the Native American community is worried that they might be interfering with ancestral remains.
 Hallorann dines with Leroy and his wife Charlotte, but Leroy is taken aback when he mentions Will, as he did not reveal this to anyone in the Air Base.
 He privately tells Hallorann that he knows he was one of the masked men who attacked him that night.
 Hallorann subsequently reveals that when he felt Leroy's emotions that night, he saw no fear in him.

 Lilly, Ronnie, Will and Rich visit a cemetery at night, hoping to use a ritual by Rich's uncle to summon the creature.
-When Rich reveals he does not exactly know how to do it, Lilly and Ronnie leave in their bikes.
-However, they are attacked by a creature, causing them hallucinations.
-They barely escape, but successfully take pictures of the creatures.
+When Rich reveals he does not exactly know how to do it, Lilly and Ronnie leave on their bikes.
+However, they are attacked by a creature, which causes them hallucinations.
+They barely escape but manage to take pictures of the creatures.
 They develop the pictures, which depict the ghosts of Teddy and Susie, as well as a clown in the distance.